arnaldpuy/uncertainy_irrigation_modelling/README.md

 We offer the code in `.R`, `.pdf` and `.Rmd`.
 Our entire workflow can be run and the results replicated from either of these files.
-The user must run the code from the same folder where the files in the primary data section are stored for a successful compilation.
+The user must run the code from the same folder where the files in the generated data section are stored for a successful compilation.